Cooper baronets of Shenstone Court (1905): 1st Baronet

-Aged 43 he inherited the family business from his uncle, and from 1885 to 1889 began a large scale expansion of the company.
-A shrewd business man, he made investments in land worldwide and by 1913 owned 250000 acre around the globe and owned mines in New Zealand, Rhodesia, and South Africa.
+Aged 43 Cooper inherited the family business from his uncle, and from 1885 to 1889 undertook a large scale expansion of the company.
+A shrewd business man, he made investments in land worldwide and by 1913 owned 250000 acre around the globe, and with mines in New Zealand, Rhodesia, and South Africa.

-Purchased Shenstone Court in 1889 and ceased to personally act as a veterinary surgeon from that date.
+Cooper purchased Shenstone Court in 1889 (it was subsequently rebuilt) and gave up his career as a veterinary surgeon from that date.
 He was created a baronet by King Edward VII in 1905 for services to Agriculture.

-2nd baronet
+2nd Baronet

 Sir Richard Ashmole Cooper 2nd baronet (11 August 1874 – 5 March 1946) was chairman of the family firm "Cooper McDougall & Robertson" from 1913 to 1946.
 He was a Unionist MP, representing the constituency of Walsall from 1910 until 1922.
 In 1917 together with Lord Ampthill and Sir Henry Page Croft he founded the very right wing National Party.

 In 1925 Cooper decided to merge the business with that of Isaac McDougall, Chairman of McDougall and Robertson Ltd. The new company Cooper, Mcdougall and Robertson became a household name in Britain due to its merchandise which included many everyday products from domestic aerosol insecticides to nonprescription medications for both animals and humans.

 In 1940 the company joined the war effort and developed the Anti-Louse Powder known as AL63.
 This was an important if largely unlauded medical breakthrough, during World War I lice had contributed heavily to the death count.
 The powder - a dust - not only killed lice but also acted as a preventative.
 The active ingredient DDT coupled with the new synthetic insecticide were gradually to replace the original Cooper's sheep dip which by now was used around the globe and assisted in the improvement to the economy of sheep farming from Australia to Argentina.
 The last powdered Cooper's sheep dip was produced in the mid 1950s.
 In 1959 Wellcome Research Laboratories bought the Coopers company.